Playroll Blog

 European Union

-What Are Examples of Employee Misclassification Penalties?
+Real-Life Examples of Employee Misclassification Penalties

 Several notable legal cases highlight the consequences of misclassifying employees:

-• Microsoft paid $97 million to settle a lengthy lawsuit involving thousands of workers claiming they were entitled to employee benefits.
+• Microsoft: Microsoft paid $97 million to settle a lengthy lawsuit involving thousands of workers claiming they were entitled to employee benefits.

 How to Avoid Employee Misclassification as an Employer